-Make sure you understand how much tuition you will be responsible for.
+Make sure you understand for how much tuition you will be responsible.
 Many TA programs offer full-tuition waivers, but not all of them.
 Some programs offer only a stipend to offset your tuition, but you would be responsible for the rest.
 Besides tuition, ask whether other benefits are available, such as health insurance or a meal plan.
 Confirm if working an additional job (on or off campus) is allowed.

 When Is Pay Day?

 Your stipend will not be extravagant.
 Stipends vary wildly from program to program, and the range can be as low as $2,000 and as high as $10,000 per year.
 Even stipend amounts in the same discipline can be different depending on the funding available at your prospective school.
 When you ask about the stipend amount, be sure you know whether the figure is per year or per semester.

 Other factors that can affect how far you can stretch your stipend:

 - The surrounding area: Your program’s location could influence your cost of living.
 The price of consumer goods like food and clothing may be significantly more in an urban area than in a rural one.